beardedboy/Grid/README.md

 ####Layout Columns

-Layout columns widths are defined as x columns out of 12.
+Layout columns widths are defined as x columns out of x.
 Ranging from 1 column out of 12 occupying just 1/12th of the width of a row upto 12 columns out of 12 occupying 100% the width of a row.

 ######Example

 `<div class = "col-6-12"></div>`<br>
 `<div class = "col-4-12"></div>`<br>
-`<div class = "col-2-12 col-last"></div>`<br>
+`<div class = "col-2-12"></div>`<br>

 ####Content Columns